noproblem-james/data_imputation/README.md

 ## Objective
 The overarching goal was to improve on an existing model that predicts oil production for new wells at different time horizons, in different geologies, under different economic conditions.
+For the sake of simplicity, I did the following things:
+* Ignored geological features, except the overall formation (Bakken or Three Forks), and used latitude and longitude and depth as a proxy measure.
+* Ignored economic conditions, as these factors (such as the forecasted price of oil) are typically modeled by the end user (drilling companies).
-For the sake of simplicity, I focused on predicting cumulative oil production for newly drilled wells at three discrete time intervals: 90 days (“IP90”, i.e., initial production at 90 days), 180 days (“IP180”), and 365 days (“IP365”).
+* Focused on predicting cumulative oil production for newly drilled wells at three discrete time intervals: 90 days (“IP90”, i.e., initial production at 90 days), 180 days (“IP180”), and 365 days (“IP365”).

 I considered several different approaches to improving on the existing model, including intensive feature engineering and hyperparamter tuning.
 Although I did derive some features and trained a different type of machine learning model to significantly improve predictive accuracy, I focused my efforts on investigating methods for dealing with missing data.
 I felt this was both inherently interesting and had broad applicability to other domains.